JackieTrinh/Grade-11-Resume/README.md

-They put the wrong link on the card go to the GameThing repository
+They put the wrong link on the card go to the GameProject repository

 https://github.com/JackieTrinh/GameProject